• Product

 Feeding by Growth Phase

-A well-planned broiler chicken feeding schedule helps your flock reach market weight efficiently while keeping them healthy and uniform.
 The following chicken feeding guide example uses the Aviagen Arbor Acres Broiler Nutrition Specifications (2022), designed for birds raised to around 4.4 lb (2.0 kg) market weight.

 • Starter Phase (Day 1–10): In the first 10 days, chicks grow rapidly and need a nutrient-dense diet.
 Use a starter feed containing about 23% crude protein and 1,350 kcal/lb (2,975 kcal/kg) of metabolizable energy.
 This high-protein feed builds muscle, supports organ growth, and strengthens immunity.
 Early feeding, right after hatching, encourages healthy gut development and better lifetime performance.